dut3062796s/go-data/README.md

 ## TODO

+- [ ] explore the concept of a Model interface
 - [ ] individual packages for data models {kv, sql, graph, document}
-- [ ] top level interfaces like crud and stream
+- [ ] top level interfaces like CRUD and Stream
 - [ ] implementations of each package
 - [ ] realtime data interface?
 - [ ] timeseries interface?